rehan-ml/Annotated-VectorDB-ChromaDB-Tutorial/README.md

-# Annotated Vector Database & ChromaDB Course
+# Annotated Vector Database & ChromaDB Tutorial

 Personal annotated notes and hands-on implementations from the **IBM RAG for Generative AI Applications Specialization**